Need a test proctored for online or other education? More information about that here.

 - The Muncie Area Career Center provides free classes to adults who have not earned a high school diploma or those who need some help preparing to be College and Career Ready.
 Contact the Adult Education Program by phone at 765-747-5257 or visit their website.

-- For self-guided study, the Testing and Education Reference Center offers practice tests and study guides and is free to Hoosiers via INSPIRE.
-To access the practice tests and study guide from the TERC homepage, point at the High School menu and choose High School Equivalency.
+- For self-guided study online, LearningExpress offers online practice tests and study guides.
+LearningExpress is free to Hoosiers via INSPIRE, the state's virtual library.
+To access the practice tests and study guides from the LearningExpress homepage, choose High School Equivalency Center.

 How does a person take the test?